SAILTECHTEAM/TrackNetV4/README.md

 ## Configuration

 All parameters are configured in `config.yaml`.
-Edit this file to customize preprocessing, training, and testing settings.
+Edit this file to customize preprocessing, training, testing, and prediction settings.

 ## Usage